sostheim/git-archivist/README.md

 ### Arguments
 A closer look at some of the application flags:
-- **--account**: The github account/owner/organization that own's the repository that will, optionally be cloned, used for updates
+- **--account**: The github account/owner/organization that owns the repository that will be used by archivist
-- **--username**: A real, valid, credentialed account, that has at a minimum "repo" access.
+- **--username**: A real, valid, credentialed account, that has at a minimum "repo" access
 - **--initialize**: default value: true.
 If `--initialize=false`, then then the archivist expects there to be an existing valid git repository found at `--directory`.
 Otherwise, the default behavior is to clone the repository in to the working `--directory`
 - **--init-only**: default value: false.
-If `--init-only=true`, then then the archivist will perform the inital clone of the specified repository and exit upon completion.
-Otherwise, the default behavior is to start executing the timed syncrhonization process.
+If `--init-only=true`, then then the archivist will perform the initial clone of the specified repository and exit upon completion.
+Otherwise, the default behavior is to start executing the timed synchronization process.
 - **--sync-interval**: default value: 60s.
 The frequency with which working `--directory` is checked for tracked file updates.
+- **--sync-to**: default value: remote.
+Sync to remote means that all local changes will be synced to the remote origin master.
+Alternatively this flag may be set to `local` which indicates that all changes merged to origin master will be synced to the local origin master.
+Finally the flag may be set to `both` which indicates that bi-directional updates will be synced.

 ### Environment Variables
 The git-archivist application is configurable through command line configuration flags, and through a subset of environment variables.
 Any configuration value set on the command line takes precedence over the same value from the environment.